loruro/Ultrasonic-Anemometer/README.md

 <div align="center"><img src="img/outside_2.jpg" width="300"/></div>
 Device displays calculated wind speed and its direction on [HD44780 LCD](https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller) display.
 Under speed value there is a progress bar to next measured value.
 Unfortunately it takes quite a lot of time to perform all the signal processing calculations on this ATmega (about 46 seconds).
 Red LED is lit while power is supplied to the device.
 Green LED is blinking while the device is working correctly.
 Red button on the right performs calibration procedure.
-After pressing button for 2 seconds next set of samples acquired by transducers will be stored in EEPROM and used later for signal processing.
+After pressing button for 2 seconds, [envelope](https://en.wikipedia.org/wiki/Envelope_%28waves%29) will be calculated of the next set of samples acquired by transducers.
+The result will be stored in EEPROM and used later for signal processing.
 This has to be done while there is no wind.
 Along with samples, temperature from DS1820 sensor is also acquired and stored.
 This calibration data will survive shutdown of the device because of storage in EEPROM.
 On the left side of the device there is a socket for power supply.
 <div align="center"><img src="img/outside_3.jpg" height="150"/> <img src="img/outside_4.jpg" height="150"/></div>